Beth Israel Synagogue (Cambridge, Massachusetts)

-Beth Israel Synagogue is a historic former Jewish synagogue building at 238 Columbia Street in Cambridge, Massachusetts.
-Built in 1901, it was the first and principal synagogue to serve the East Cambridge area, and is a fine local example of Romanesque architecture.
+Beth Israel Synagogue is a historic former Jewish synagogue building at 238 Columbia Street in Cambridge, Middlesex County, Massachusetts, in the United States.
+Built in 1903, it was the first and principal synagogue to serve the East Cambridge area, and is a fine local example of Romanesque Revival architecture.
 Now converted into residential condominiums, it was listed on the National Register of Historic Places in 1982.

-Description and history
+Description

 The former Beth Israel Synagogue stands in The Port neighborhood of eastern Cambridge, on the east side of Columbia Street, between Hampshire and Market Streets.
 It is a two-story brick building with a gabled roof and flanking square towers.
-Its Romanesque styling includes bands of narrow round-arch windows and a large Syrian arch sheltering the main entrance.
+Its Romanesque Revival styling includes bands of narrow round-arch windows and a large Syrian arch sheltering the main entrance.
 Brick corbelling adorns the eaves of the pyramidal tower roofs, and is featured in multiple bands at the base of the front gable.
 The building was designed by Nathan Douglass and completed in 1903.